Course Outline

 - Setting Up Messaging Infrastructure for Government

-- Docker Compose setup for Kafka, RabbitMQ, or NATS tailored for government environments
+- Docker Compose setup for Kafka, RabbitMQ, or NATS tailored to government requirements

 - Configuring topics, exchanges, queues, and channels for government systems

-- Go client libraries overview suitable for government applications
+- Go client libraries overview suitable for government use

 - Hands-On Workshop for Government

-- Building a sample Go microservice that produces and consumes events in a government context
+- Building a sample Go microservice that produces and consumes events for government operations

-- Integrating the service with the chosen event broker for government use
+- Integrating the service with the chosen event broker for government systems

-- Debugging and testing event flows for government applications
+- Debugging and testing event flows in government applications

 Day 4: Deploying, Monitoring, and Advanced Topics in Go EDA for Government